-Hence, he thinks a Christian can sin worse after getting saved than before yet remain saved!
+Hence, Hal Lindsey thinks a Christian can sin worse after getting saved than before yet remain saved!
 Hal Lindsey went on to say: (To listen to what he said below, click false teacher.)

-Hal Lindsey’s description of a Christian is warped, twisted and dangerously far from Biblical truth.
-According to Hal Lindsey, we can distinguish a Christian from a non-Christian by knowing the following:
+Hal Lindsey's description of a Christian is warped, twisted and dangerously far from Biblical truth.
+Perhaps, this same Hal Lindsey poison is what tripped up Johanna Michaelson to think she was a Christian when she was a spirit medium!
+Furthermore, according to heretic Hal Lindsey, we can distinguish a Christian from a non-Christian by knowing how happy or sad he is:

 ● A Christian living in sin will be very unhappy, uncomfortable and miserable.

 Clearly, Hal Lindsey is a false teacher who deserves the Skull And Crossbones Award.
 He actually portrays Christians as living in sin, but not as happy in his sins as those who were never saved, who are also living in sin.
 In other words, he thinks everyone is living in sin and behaving the same, but the very unhappy, uncomfortable and miserable ones living in wickedness are the children of God, who may also be sinning more than the unsaved.
 So, if you see two drunken, blasphemous sorcerers involved in robbery and other criminal activity, the one who looks more sad and is more vile could actually be a Christian, according to Hal Lindsey.
-If the sad one was ever saved, then he is still surely saved because of unmerited grace and can never die spiritually, according to him!
-His present behavior is meaningless, as far as his salvation.
+If the sad one was ever saved, then he is still surely saved because of Hal Lindsey's version of grace, and he can never die spiritually, according to him!
+The sinner's present behavior is meaningless, as far as his salvation.
 The kinds of sins he is now committing were dragging him to hell before he got born again, but now he can do the same or even worse with salvation!
-If you are wondering how Hal Lindsey thinks a saved person can live in sin just like a child of the devil and be bound for heaven, wonder no more!
-Hal Lindsey explains in one of his books:

 He [God] sees me through the grid of Jesus' righteousness, and therefore I am as acceptable to Him as His Son Jesus is, regardless of my daily performance.
 (Ibid., p.
 202)